Cross-strait relations: Taiwan

 Results from an identity survey conducted each year since 1992 by the Election Study Center, National Chengchi University.
 Responses are Taiwanese (green), Chinese (red) or both Taiwanese and Chinese (hatched).
 Non-responses are shown as grey.

 An annual poll conducted by the Election Study Center of National Chengchi University (NCCU) showed that the Taiwanese public preferred maintaining some form of the status quo, rather than choosing immediate Taiwan independence or unification with China.
 A regular survey released by the Mainland Affairs Council (MAC) yielded similar results.
 Another regular survey conducted by the Taiwanese Public Opinion Foundation (TPOF) indicated that the public preferred independence over unification.

 On people's national identity of being either "Taiwanese" or "Chinese," a majority of respondents identify as Taiwanese in either poll of the NCCU or the TPOF.
 MAC polls have consistently shown support for the future of Taiwan to be decided by the people in Taiwan.

 In 2020, an annual poll conducted by Academia Sinica showed 73 percent of respondents disagreed with the statement that "the Chinese government is a friend of Taiwan's," an increase of 15 percent from the previous year.
 In 2024, an annual survey by Academia Sinica found that 80.6 percent of Taiwan residents believe Taiwan and China do not belong to the same country.
+According to a poll by the Japan-Taiwan Exchange Association conducted between December 2025 and January 2026, only 3% Taiwanese consider China as their favorite country; more than 75% consider Japan as their favorite country.

+According to My Formosa, 26.4 percent of Taiwanese respondents agreed that "both sides of the Taiwan Strait belong under one China", up from 17.4 in 2024, while 65.7 percent disagreed, down from 76.4 percent in 2025.
+Additionally, 37.4 percent of Taiwanese respondents classified cross-strait relations as a business partnership, while 16.9 percent classified as a relationship between enemies.
+My Formosa also found that the percentage Taiwanese aged 20-29 who agreed that the mainland and Taiwan do not belong to "one China" fell from 82.1 percent to 65.8 percent from 2015 to 2025.
+Additionally, the percentage of Taiwanese aged 20–29 who favored independence dropped from 26.7 in 2023 to 17.9 in 2025, while the percentage who favored unification increased from 1.4 percent to 6.8 percent.
+According to Taiwan's Mainland Affairs Council, opposition to unification went from 39 percent in 2005 to 61.7 percent in 2026.